 2. Small-diaphragm condensers generally have the flattest frequency responses that extend across the human range of hearing.

-3. Miniature condenser microphones (like lavalier/body mics) tend to have frequency response that are more coloured than thei SDC and LDC counterparts.
+3. Miniature condenser microphones (like lavalier/body mics) tend to have frequency responses that are more coloured than their SDC and LDC counterparts.
 Many miniature mics have interchangeable caps to alter their frequency response by altering the acoustic labyrinths around the capsule.

 The extended high-end of condenser microphones was a large part of their rise to prominence in recording studios.
 In the days of analog tape recording, the record would naturally lose top-end.
 Condenser microphones allowed for brighter and more natural sounding records on analog tape!

 Ribbon microphones generally have very natural sounding roll-offs in their high end.

 Ribbon diaphragms are typically tensioned loose enough so that their resonant frequencies are below the audible range.

 Like their moving-coil dynamic counterparts, ribbon mics tend to lose sensitivity in the upper end.
 However, the ribbon is still sensitive to these high frequencies.
 The result is a natural-sounding roll-off of high-end rather than a sharp cut-off.

 The gradual roll-off of ribbon mics has been a big part of their resurgence in the digital audio era.
 This “natural” roll-off sounded muddy in analog tape recordings but sounds incredible in the world of digital audio, which is often described as “perfect” and “sterile.”

 For more information on frequency response, check out the following My New Microphone articles: